bjorneme/master-thesis/Readme.md

 This repository presents an ablation study on the ChestX-ray14 dataset using SSM based backbones, both with and without BYOL pre-training.
 The best individual model was MambaVision-L achieving 0.853 mAUC and the best ensemble achieved 0.861 mAUC.
 The results from the experiments are step-by-step presented below linking to the notebook where the experiment is conducted.

+**How to Run a Notebook**

+To run a notebook, the ZIP_PATH need to point to the location of the of the dataset, while EXTRACTED_PATH needs to point to the location where the ChestX-ray14 dataset is should be extracted.
+There is one TODO in each notebook.
+This comment needs to be uncomment in order to extract the dataset.
+After this the code can be run when utilizing one GPU.

 ## **Establish Baseline**